Bringing Light to Poor Communities

 Part of the organization’s success comes from experience and lessons learned.
 While GBL has explored donation-based models, providing people with lanterns (with 5-year lifespans) at no cost, social enterprise models (individuals contributing towards the cost of ownership) have proven to be “the most efficient, sustainable, and scalable approach to eradicating light and energy poverty,” Ben explains.

-Global BrightLight Foundation has recently decided to focus on Latin America.
+Global BrightLight Foundation has decided to focus on Latin America.
 By zeroing in on one particular region, GBL can scale and maximize the impact of solar lamp distribution, thus helping push forward the United Nations Sustainable Energy For All initiative of providing universal access to electricity by 2030.
 (More than a billion people worldwide currently have no access to energy.)

 “GBL has decided to expand our work in Latin America to provide clean, affordable solar power to the estimated 30 million people in the region who currently lack access to electricity, using a social business model,” Ben says.
 With headquarters in Guatemala and Peru (markets with the greatest number of people living without electricity), and partnerships with local nonprofits like Amigos de la Aldea (ADLA) in Guatemala, and Global BrightLight Peru, GBL is striving to reach as many people as it can.